rlrightleft/learn-SQL-MySQL/README.md

 ├── 9+_COVID19.sql                    # Solutions and reflections for COVID 19
 ├── 9_SELF_JOIN.sql                   # Solutions and reflections for Self Join
-├── 10_TUTORIAL_QUIZZES.sql           # Solutions and reflections for all Tutorial Quizzes ├── 11_TUTORIAL_STUDENT_RECORDS.sql   # Solutions and reflections for Tutorial Student Records ├── 12_TUTORIAL_DDL.sql               # Solutions and reflections for Tutorial DDL
+├── 10_TUTORIAL_QUIZZES.sql           # Solutions and reflections for all Tutorial Quizzes │
-│
 ├── LICENSE                           # MIT License
 └── README.md                         # This file